violetnichols/violetnichols/README.md

 - 👋 Hi, I’m @violetnichols
-- 👀 I’m interested in web development
+- 👀 I’m interested in web and hardware development
-- 🌱 I’m currently learning the basics of html, css, and js
+- 🌱 I’m currently learning the basics of html, css, js, and C!
-- 💞️ I’m looking to collaborate on beginner friendly open-source projects
+- 💞️ I’m looking to collaborate on beginner-friendly open-source projects
-- 📫 How to reach me Cold#2691 on Discord

 <!---
 violetnichols/violetnichols is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.